P. Sven Arvidson, Ph.D.Program DirectorCasey 4E206.firstname.lastname@example.org

 Undergraduate Publishing Program: Designed by Liberal Studies faculty, UPP is available to all Liberal Studies majors and recent alumni.
 The goal is to support majors in their pursuit of written scholarship, and ultimately, to publish.
 Journals, newspapers, magazines, and books are possible forums for publishing.

 Building an E-Portfolio: All Liberal Studies majors establish an electronic portfolio in their first course, and develop it through graduation.
 This e-portfolio showcases academic and other achievements, and students can invite others to view it, such as potential employers.
 As seniors, the e-folio can transition from academic to a vocational, teaching, or professional portfolio.

-Student Advisory Council: Select Liberal Studies majors advise the Program Director throughout the year.
+Student Leadership Council: Select Liberal Studies majors advise the Program Director throughout the year.
 These student representatives give input on curriculum, policies, events, and help develop Program innovations.

 Nathan Wheeler, 4th grade TEACHER;

 Chris Holway, YAHOO!;

 Bryan Dalton, WA State COUNSELOR,

 It’s simple!
 Come to the Liberal Studies Program (Casey 4th Floor) and complete a form declaring your major in Liberal Studies.
 You will be assigned a faculty advisor right away.
 And you will be encouraged to meet Dr. Sven Arvidson, Director of Liberal Studies.